MahmoudFakhry/STTFN-Model/README.md

 Provide a named area of interest compatible with the Microsoft Planetary Computer connectors, and test your area of interest.

 We have provided example areas of interest, named within the repository.

+For the StarFM, you can change the TEST_POINT global variable in Imports to a different Test Data Point to test with.
+If TEST_POINT is >= the number of datapoints available, it defaults to the last data point available in trainingDataSet (check StarFM Test Run).
+Model outputs, including RMSE and SSIM are displayed in Testing Results.

 ## Contacts
 If you have any questions, or struggle with the code, please feel free to contact us at any of the emails below or create a Github Issue, which we will look to resolve.